Jamón ibérico: Pata negra

-Meaning literally black foot or paw, pata negra is a commercial label for jamón ibérico.
+Meaning literally 'black foot or paw', pata negra is a commercial label for jamón ibérico.
 In colloquial Spanish and popular culture, it is used as a superlative or synonym of the best.

 It referred to the color of the pigs' hoof, which are white or fair-colored in most traditional and commercial pork breeds in Spain, but always black in the Black Iberian breed.

 The term used to be liberally applied in both Spanish and Portuguese, leading to quality and markets disputes, since the term was used interchangeably both as "great quality jamón" (of any breed) and ibérico jamón (of any quality).
-Alongside reputable pata negra producers, there were plenty of doubtful producers using the term in their labeling.
+Alongside reputable pata negra producers, there were plenty of dubious producers using the term in their labeling.

 Jamón has also been sold unlabeled in small towns and unpretentious establishments all around rural Spain.
-While as a general rule, a black hoof should indicate an ibérico ham, the ancestry could be exceedingly cross-bred or untraceable, and also there were cases of ham sourced from rare breeds with dark hoofs, and even manually darkened hoofs.
+While, as a general rule, a black hoof should indicate an ibérico ham, the ancestry could be exceedingly cross-bred or untraceable, and also there were cases of ham sourced from rare breeds with dark hoofs, and even manually darkened hoofs.

-Modern regulations only allow the use of the wording pata negra for black label jamón sourced from acorn-fed pure-bred Black Iberian pork.
+Modern regulations allow the use of the wording pata negra only for black label jamón sourced from acorn-fed pure-bred Black Iberian pork.